Chart Color Schemes

 Age

-The median age in Pullenvale is 43 years, which is significantly higher than Greater Brisbane's average of 36 years and also older than Australia's median age of 38 years.
-The 45-54 age group makes up 17.7% of the population in Pullenvale, compared to Greater Brisbane's percentage, while the 25-34 cohort is less prevalent at 4.7%.
+The median age in Pullenvale is 43 years, which is significantly higher than Greater Brisbane's average of 36 years, and also older than Australia's median age of 38 years.
+The 45-54 age group makes up a strong 17.7% of the population in Pullenvale, compared to Greater Brisbane, while the 25-34 cohort is less prevalent at 4.7%.
 This concentration of the 45-54 age group is well above the national average of 12.1%.
 According to post-2021 Census data, the 15 to 24 age group has increased from 15.6% to 18.0%, while the 45 to 54 cohort has declined from 18.9% to 17.7%.
-Population forecasts for the year 2041 indicate substantial demographic changes in Pullenvale.
-Leading this shift, the 75 to 84 age group is projected to grow by 24%, reaching a total of 186 people from 149.
-Notably, the combined age groups of 65 and above will account for 82% of the total population growth, reflecting Pullenvale's aging demographic profile.
+By 2041, population forecasts indicate substantial demographic changes for Pullenvale.
+The 75 to 84 age group is expected to grow by 25%, reaching 186 people from 148.
+Notably, the combined age groups of 65 and above will account for 78% of total population growth, reflecting the area's aging demographic profile.
 Conversely, the 55 to 64 and 0 to 4 age cohorts are expected to experience population declines.